Eve Fleisig

 Mentorship

-I am not currently taking on new undergraduates for research projects.
+I'm not currently taking on new undergraduates for research projects.
 However, I maintain a resource guide for students interested in NLP research, and I'm happy to chat about research or anything else!

 Interested in chatting or collaborating?